 - Permits cost $195 ($75 permit + $120 surcharge).

 - Permits are limited to 1 per licensed driver and a maximum of 3 permits per address/unit.

-- Residents with low incomes at 80% Area Median Income pay $75 for a permit (the surcharge is waived).
-Residents buying a parking permit at a reduced rate who live in buildings with off-street parking are eligible to buy one parking permit at the low-income rate.
-Low-income self-certification does not apply for residents renewing more than one vehicle.
+- Residents living on an income of 80% the Area Median Household Income pay $75 for a permit (the surcharge is waived).
+Residents buying a parking permit at a reduced rate who live in buildings with off-street parking are still eligible to buy 1 parking permit.
+Residents applying for an income-based permit must complete an income certification with their application.
 Review income limits Here.